balusena/kubernetes-for-devops/03-Kubernetes Pods/Kubernetes Pods.md

 # Kubernetes Pods

-## Introduction to Kubernetes Pods
+## 1.Introduction to Kubernetes Pods

 A Pod is the smallest and simplest Kubernetes object.
 It represents a single instance of a running process in a cluster.
 Pods encapsulate one or more containers that share the same network namespace, storage, and lifecycle.
 Containers within a Pod communicate using `localhost` and share storage volumes, making Pods ideal for applications requiring closely coupled components.

-## Sidecar Containers and Their Use Cases
+## 2.Sidecar Containers and Their Use Cases

 Sidecar containers run alongside the main container in a Pod, sharing the same network and storage.
 They are used to extend the functionality of the primary container.
 Common use cases include: